yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

       fb156717174941008e54fa958e613c10,a2a46f5cbf8446a3a5099b5ceeaac28b,c967967523eb4e03bcc201bb464e0679
       ```

-### Adjust flow

-You can modify the bootstrap flow as follows:
+You can modify the bootstrap as follows:

-- Wipe the test setup by using the `delete_universe_replication` command.
+- To wipe the test setup, use the `delete_universe_replication` command.
-- After running the `bootstrap_cdc_producer` command, verify entries via the `list_cdc_streams` command.
+- After running the `bootstrap_cdc_producer` command, you can verify entries via the `list_cdc_streams` command.

-To add the modification flow, perform the following:
+You can also perform the following modifications:

-- Add a table to the source and target universes by using the `alter_universe_replication add_table` command.
+- To add a table to the source and target universes, use the `alter_universe_replication add_table` command.
-- Remove an existing table from the source and target universes by using the `alter_universe_replication remove_table` command.
+- To remove an existing table from the source and target universes, use the `alter_universe_replication remove_table` command.
-- Change the master nodes on the source universe by executing the`alter_universe_replication set_master_addresses` command.
+- To change the master nodes on the source universe, execute the `alter_universe_replication set_master_addresses` command.
-- Verify changes via the `get_universe_config` command.
+- You can verify changes via the `get_universe_config` command.

 ## Migrate schema